ryanyuan-yyr/ryanyuan-yyr.github.io/_projects/hipress.md

 category: Research projects
 ---

-This project (or, followup) is to extend the syntax of a DSL and modify the current compiler implementation to support more algorithms that can be implemented with this DSL.
+This project is to extend the syntax of a DSL and modify the current compiler implementation to support more algorithms that can be implemented with this DSL.

 The project is a follow-up study of [this project](https://www.ruichuan.org/papers/hipress-sosp21.pdf).
 The goal of `CompLL` is to ease the practitioners from the difficulties of coding a highly proficient gradient algorithm.